 How to Cite

 The Effectiveness of Cognitive-Behavioral Stress Management and Grammatical Mental Imagery with Cognitive Processing on Negative Mood, Cognitive Regulation of Emotion and Quality of Life in Patients with Irritable Bowel Syndrome.
 (2021).
-International Journal of Health Studies, 8(3), 36-41. https://doi.org/10.22100/ijhs.v8i3.931
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 8(3), 36-41. https://doi.org/10.22100/ijhs.v8i3.931